OUR BOARD OF DIRECTORS

 Ellen Marshall, Board Member

 Ellen started her life in Philadelphia, PA where she graduated from Temple University with a B.A. in Psychology.
-She worked at Pennsylvania Hospital for several years as the Clinical Research
+She worked at Pennsylvania Hospital for several years as the Clinical Research Coordinator for the Department of Oncology.
+From there Ellen moved to Denver, CO where she lived for 30 years.
+She worked at Humana Health Plan; negotiating contracts and implementing quality assurance and utilization review processes.

 In 1993 she was recruited to join The Doctors Company, a Medical Malpractice insurance carrier, where she was a Vice President.
 She was transferred to Los Angeles in 2008 to run the company’s largest regional office.
 While in Denver, Ellen was on several committees at the Denver Botanical Gardens, and after moving to Los Angeles, her home was featured during the Hancock Park Historical Home garden tour for its sustainable landscape, the only one in the neighborhood!
 She remained in Los Angeles until 2013 when she retired to Santa Fe, where she lives with her partner Rusty Crutcher and their sweet terrier Rudy.
 When Ellen came to Santa Fe she volunteered at the Botanical Garden and the Food Depot.
 She joined the board of GISF in 2014 after she went on a tour and saw, firsthand, how they were changing the lives of girls in Santa Fe.
 In 2020 she was termed off of the board and rejoined in 2021.